-- 1. In the Main Page, Select Disaster Recovery - 2.
-A Dialog will open, click Create GDR Bootable or in the Welcome Page of the Disaster recovery wizard, Select Create Genie Disaster Recovery (GDR) Bootable disc, then click Next - 3.
-Select CD/DVD Recorder and choose CD/DVD writer that contains a blank CD/DVD in order to create your bootable disc - 4.
+- 1. In the Main Page, Select Disaster Recovery - A Dialog will open, click Create GDR Bootable or in the Welcome Page of the Disaster recovery wizard, Select Create Genie Disaster Recovery (GDR) Bootable disc, then click Next - 3.
+Select the bootable Media to boot from: - CD/DVD recorder: Create a bootable CD or DVD - Create ISO Image: This enables users to create the boot image as a .iso file on the local drive to be burnt using third party burning software. - 4.
 Click Next to continue